-compulsory voting, consensual systems, district magnitude, majoritarian systems, party list voting, plurality voting, preferential voting, proportionality, representation, single transferable vote, voluntary voting, voter turnout
+compulsory voting, consensual systems, district magnitude, majoritarian systems, mixed member proportional systems, party list voting, plurality voting, preferential voting, proportionality, representation, single transferable vote, voluntary voting, voter turnout

 Electoral systems need to balance many different, and often competing, goals.
 The system we use to choose members of a legislature – that is, to elect legislators – largely dictates how many parties we have to choose from, the kinds of people who stand for election, the kinds of people who get elected and the kinds of policies they produce once elected.
 There is no aspect of any political system that is not deeply influenced by the fundamental electoral system.

 In Australia, we take much about our electoral system for granted.
 We vote on Saturdays, so most voters do not have to take any time off work.
 The lines to cast a vote are short, compared to other countries’ elections.
 Election days are – for the most part – enjoyable rituals.
 And if we do not want to vote on election day, we have ample opportunity to vote beforehand, either in person or by post.
 Both the prime minister and the opposition leader are often ideologically centrist; this is a fundamental feature of Australia’s electoral system.
 While we may change prime ministers, our underlying political system is stable and strong.
 And we have our electoral system to thank.

 The sections in this chapter take the following format.
 First, the chapter will discuss compulsory and voluntary voting.
 Australians are socialised into accepting and even embracing compulsory voting; that phenomenon will be examined here.
 Second, the chapter will consider the major types of electoral systems, focusing on consensual and majoritarian systems.
 It will discuss the advantages and disadvantages of each, using contemporary examples.